sahildevlekar43-debug/23rdBirthday.github.io/README.md

 giftText.classList.remove("hidden")
 }

-/* message */
+/* typing message */

 const text=`Dear Shreyu ❤️ First of all… Happy Birthday to the cutest troublemaker in my life.
-I honestly didn’t expect that one person could become such an important part of my life so quickly, but somehow you did it...`
+I honestly didn’t expect that one person could become such an important part of my life so quickly, but somehow you did it.
+Now you’re the person I talk to the most, think about the most, and the one who makes even normal days feel special.
+You have this amazing ability to make me laugh, irritate me a little, and still make me smile at the same time.
+Life with you is never boring, and I wouldn’t want it any other way.
+Every random conversation, every joke, every small moment we share means more to me than you probably realize.
+Being with you just feels easy and comfortable, like things are exactly the way they should be.
+So on your birthday, I just want you to know that I’m really lucky to have you in my life.
+Thank you for being you — for your smile, your madness, your kindness, and for making my life a lot more fun.
+I hope today makes you as happy as you make me.
+Happy Birthday, Shreyu ❤️ Now enjoy your day… but remember, I’m still your favorite person.`

-let t=0
+let i=0

 function typeWriter(){
-if(t<text.length){
+if(i<text.length){
-typeText.innerHTML+=text.charAt(t)
+typeText.innerHTML+=text.charAt(i)
-t++
+i++
 setTimeout(typeWriter,20)
 }
 }